Dive Deep into The Four Key Principles of Responsible AI

 2 Popular Types of Bias

-Bias can enter AI systems in two main ways:
+AI systems can become biased in two key ways:

-• Data Bias: This occurs when the training data used for the AI model is itself biased.
+• Data Bias: When the training data used to build the AI model is biased.

-• Algorithmic Bias: This bias is inherent to the way the AI algorithm is designed.
+• Algorithmic Bias: When the design of the AI algorithm itself introduces bias.

 Examples of Bias